linda-seiter/CMSC115_2258/unit8_project/README.md

 */
 ```

-Run the JUnit tests in the `TestSetAdjacentCells` class to verify your solution.
+Run the JUnit tests in the `SetAdjacentCellsTest` class to verify your solution.

 ## Task #7 - Implement the `findAndUpdateAdjacentCells()` method